SIAI-Marchetti S.211: Development

 The S-211A was a slightly modified and updated variant of the S-211, was a losing contender in the United States Air Force's Joint Primary Aircraft Training System (JPATS) aircraft selection.
 Among the seven aircraft to enter, the Raytheon/Pilatus entry emerged as the winner, being produced as the T-6 Texan II.
-The S-211 team was initially partnered with American aircraft company Grumman; following its merger with Northrop Corporation in 1994, SIAI-Marchetti worked with Northrop Grumman on the S-211A up until the selection.
+The S-211 team was initially partnered with American aircraft company Grumman.
+Following its merger with Northrop Corporation in 1994, SIAI-Marchetti worked with Northrop Grumman on the S-211A up until the selection.

-During 1997, rival Italian aviation firm Aermacchi acquired SIAI-Marchetti and thereby the S-211; according to Aermacchi, the acquisition would enable significant cost savings in production following consolidation to its Venegono Inferiore facility.
+In 1997, rival Italian aviation firm Aermacchi acquired SIAI-Marchetti and thereby the S-211.
+According to Aermacchi, the acquisition would enable significant cost savings in production following consolidation to its Venegono Inferiore facility.
 Aermacchi has continued to seek customers for the type.
-In 2004, the company announced its intention to develop an improved version of the S-211, then referred to as the S-311 (later as the M-345).
-At the time, Aermacchi was also developing the M-346 Master, which serves as a lead-in fighter trainer; while vaguely similar to the M-311, the latter is considerably smaller and intended to perform both the basic and advanced training syllabus, as well tactical training functions, as an alternative to single-engined turboprop-powered competitors.
+In 2004, the company announced its intention to develop an improved version of the S-211, then referred to as the S-311, later as the M-345.
+At the time, Aermacchi was also developing the M-346 Master, which serves as a lead-in fighter trainer.
+While vaguely similar to the M-211, the M-346 is considerably larger and intended to perform both the basic and advanced training syllabus, as well tactical training functions, as an alternative to single-engined turboprop-powered competitors.